Skip to main content

 Sometimes articles in Litmaps display a lower number of references and/or citations than an article is expected to have.
 This can be for several reasons:

-1. The first, and more probable reason, is that those references/citations don't have open access metadata.
+2. Those references/citations don't have open access metadata.
 We're legally only able to index open access metadata, so we can't represent any citations/references that don't have this supplied.
 We're actively working on ways to better represent un-indexed references and citations within Litmaps.

-2. Some newer articles may have a delay in their citations and references appearing.
+3. Some newer articles may have a delay in their citations and references appearing.

-3. Citations of older articles by very recent articles may similarly have a delay before appearing.
+4. Citations of older articles by very recent articles may similarly have a delay before appearing.

-4. We may be displaying a version of the article which has poor citation information: see How do you handle article versioning, below.
+5. We may be displaying a version of the article which has poor citation information: see How do you handle article versioning, below.
 While we try our best to select the highest-quality data source, sometimes errors can slip in.

 Why can I see an article listed twice?